Realistic benchmarking of your Pi-hole¶

 google.com or similar) as well as some blocked ad domains.
 This list will serve you as an individualized testing bench for realistic DNS queries as typically seen in your particular environment.

 2.1 Disable logging¶

-We suggest disabling both logging as well as the long-term database during the benchmark run as both the log file and the database would otherwise unnecessarily grow (maybe be several hundreds of megabytes).
-Not only your statistics would be distorted by the artificial mass querying, the benchmark could also negatively be affected by the writing speed of your SD card.
+We suggest disabling both logging and the long-term database during the benchmark run as both the log file and the database would otherwise unnecessarily grow, several hundred megabytes may be possible.
+Not only would your statistics be distorted by the artificial mass querying, but the benchmark could also be negatively affected by the writing speed of your SD card.

 Logging can be disabled using

 The long-term database can be disabled by setting

 We also suggest increasing the DNS cache for benchmarking.
 The rather low value is fine for typical use cases.
 Domains will expire at some point and make room for new domains.
 As the benchmark will artificially increase the querying rate, there will be no time for the domains to expire naturally.
 This would dramatically hit the caching performance while you would never see such performance penalties in real use cases.

 cache-size to a rather high value (maybe 25,000 - by guess roughly one-eighth to one-fourth number of the domains you extracted from the database in step 1) in

 sudo pihole restartdns afterward.